yznd42/yznd42.github.io/research.md

 - The *calibration* thrust addresses adaptability, robustness, and cross-domain generalization by integrating GenAI and human intelligence through collective intelligence frameworks, ensuring alignment with diverse and dynamic domain requirements.
 - The *interaction* thrust fosters seamless collaboration between humans and GenAI, integrating small and large language models with HI to maintain explainability, interpretability, and responsiveness in high-stakes applications.

-## New Book on Human-AI Collaboration in GenAI Era
+## A Book on Human-AI Collaboration in GenAI Era
 **<a href="https://link.springer.com/book/10.1007/978-3-031-90080-8" target="_blank">Social Intelligence: The New Frontier of Integrating Human Intelligence and Artificial Intelligence in Social Space</a>**, 1st Edition, Springer Nature, 2025, ISBN: 978-3-031-90080-8

 <img src="{{ site.baseurl }}/assets/img/978-3-031-90080-8.webp" alt="Social Intelligence Book Cover" style="float: left; margin-right: 20px;  width: 30%; height: auto;">